6th (Inniskilling) Dragoons: Second Boer War

 After the outbreak of the Second Boer War in October 1899, the regiment was sent to South Africa.
 It formed part of General French′s force in the operations around Colesberg, and afterwards one squadron took part in the relief of Kimberley in February 1900.
 The squadrons of the regiment then rejoined, and formed part of the cavalry brigade which served in all the engagements in the general advance on Pretoria, one of the Boer capitals, which was captured on 5 June 1900.
 They took part in the battles of Diamond Hill (June 1900) and Belfast (August 1900), and in the following cavalry advance on Barberton in the Eastern Transvaal.
 The regiment subsequently joined a column under the command of Colonel Michael Rimington in the Orange River Colony, taking part in miscellaneous raids and drives there throughout the last year of the war, which ended with the Peace of Vereeniging on 31 May 1902.
 Following the end of the war, 257 officers and men of the regiment left Cape Town on the SS Orissa, which arrived at Southampton in late October 1902, and another 138 men arrived at Queenstown the following month on the SS Orient.
 After their return, the regiment was stationed at Curragh.

 Early 20th century and the First World War

 The regiment subsequently went to India.
 They eventually returned from Mhow in India in August 1914 and landed at Marseille as part of the 5th (Mhow) Cavalry Brigade in the 2nd Indian Cavalry Division in December 1914 for service on the Western Front.
 During the split between Northern Ireland and the Irish Free State, the regiment was among the few Irish units retained.
-In 1921 it was renamed The Inniskillings (6th Dragoons).
+In 1921 it was renamed from the 6th (Inniskilling) Dragoons to The Inniskillings (6th Dragoons).
 It amalgamated with 5th (Princess Charlotte of Wales's) Dragoon Guards to form 5th/6th Dragoons in 1922.